 - It is bordered by South Sudan to the north, Kenya to the east, Tanzania to the south, Rwanda to the southwest and Democratic Republic of the Congo to the west.

 - Whether you’re looking to go on safari or simply sample the delights this wonderful country has to offer, head for the coordinates of 1.0667° N, 31.8833° E to explore Uganda for yourself.

 Flag of Uganda

-If you fancy purchasing some handcrafted wooden face masks, jewellery or even some African art, you’ll need to exchange your GBP for Ugandan Shilling – the official currency here.
+- If you fancy purchasing some handcrafted wooden face masks, jewellery or even some African art, you’ll need to exchange your spending money for Ugandan Shilling – the official currency here.

-Do you know any fun, strange or interesting facts about Uganda?
+Do you know any fun, strange or interesting facts about Uganda that we’ve missed?
 Share them here in the comments section below!